opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 -  SAI\_NEXT\_HOP\_GROUP\_MEMBER\_ATTR\_MONITORED\_OBJECT

-This attribute allows the switching entity to monitor a specified object (BFD session, physical port, tunnel interface etc) and in case of its failure, trigger a switchover.
+This attribute allows the switching entity to monitor a specified object (BFD session, ICMP ECHO session, physical port, tunnel interface etc) and in case of its failure, trigger a switchover.

 If the referred object fails, then the switch marks the next hop as FAILED and does not use it for forwarding.